astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 >> T := arrow T1 T1
 ```

-HAGOP.
+STUDENT.
 Cool!
 So underscores for unification variables we don't care about, and `?` for
 queries.
 But wait, last time I implemented unification in my toy STLC implementation it
 was easy to make it go into an infinite loop with $\lambda x. x x$.
 How does that work
 here?

-ROZA.
+ADVISOR.
 Well you were missing the occurs-check. \lamprolog unification includes it:

 ```makam
 typeof (lam _ (fun x => app x x)) T' ?
 >> Impossible.
 ```

-HAGOP.
+STUDENT.
 Right.
 So let's see, what else can we do?
 How about adding tuples to our language?
 Can we use something like a polymorphic list?

-ROZA.
+ADVISOR.
 Sure, \lamprolog has polymorphic types and higher-order predicates:

 ```
 list : type -> type.